SHARP-EATMAN

 This species was named after Wilmatte Porter Cockerell, who first recorded it in 1917, in an article titled "Collecting Bees in Southern Texas."
 Cockerell discovered a single female specimen in Port Isabel, Texas, about 80 miles from Mission, where the National Butterfly Center is located.
 Cockerell noted that the bee was feeding on a "yellow composite" (an aster-family flower).

-More than 100 years later, Wilmatte's long-horned bees still visit yellow composites at the National Butterfly Center.
+More than 100 years later, Wilmatte's longhorn bees still visit yellow composites at the National Butterfly Center.

-Wilmatte's long-horned bees are enchanting insects.
-Males have bright yellow faces and exceptionally long antennae, which they curl inward at the tips like the ends of a moustache.
+Wilmatte's longhorn bees are enchanting insects.
+Males have bright yellow faces and exceptionally long antennae, which they curl inward at the tips like the ends of a mustache.
 Female bees' heads and bodies are are clothed in golden hair; males are covered in ivory hairs.

-Both males and females have opaque black eyes that look like apple seeds.
-This trait is visible to the naked eye, and helps the casual naturalist distinguish this species easily from Melissodes long-horned bees of the Lower Rio Grande Valley, which have brightly-colored (usually green or blue) eyes.
+Both males and females eyes that are the opaque black of apple seeds.
+This trait is visible to the naked eye, and helps the casual naturalist distinguish this species easily from Melissodes longhorn bees of the Lower Rio Grande Valley, which have brightly-colored (usually green or blue) eyes.

-Wilmatte's long-horned bees fly from April through November in the Valley.
+Wilmatte's longhorn bees fly from April through November in the Valley.
 They are found in Cameron, Hidalgo and Starr Counties.
 This species' documented population is centered in South Texas.
-It ranges into Mexico, as least as far south Nuevo Leon, and has been sighted as far west as new Mexico.
+It ranges into Mexico, as least as far south Nuevo Leon, and has been sighted as far west as New Mexico.
 In the Valley, this species visits aster-family flowers nearly exclusively.

 Eucera (Xenoglossodes) fasciatella